Royal Belgian Sea Cadet Corps: History

-After World War I, soon after the creation of the Torpedists and Seafarers Corps which was an early version of the Belgian Navy, a school was opened for cadets of the Belgian Maritime League.
-The school was a training unit to prepare the enrolled youth for a career in the navy or the merchant navy.
+After World War I, soon after the creation of the Torpedists and Seafarers Corps, which was an early version of the Belgian Navy, a school was opened for cadets of the Belgian Maritime League.
+The school was a training unit to prepare the enrolled youth for a career in the Navy or the Merchant Navy.
 The maritime schools in Antwerp and Ostend continued with training cadets, even after the disbandment of the Torpedists and Seafarers Corps in 1927.
 The Sea Cadet Corps was later changed into a non-profit organization, which it still is today.

-In 1969 the Belgian Navy signed a convention, officially recognising and supporting the Sea Cadet Corps.
+In 1969, the Belgian Navy signed a convention, officially recognising and supporting the Sea Cadet Corps.
 At that time, Brussels and Liège were the only divisions.

 The Sea Cadet Corps was awarded the use of the title "Royal" on its sixtieth anniversary in 1982.

-On February 26, 2003, the Belgian Ministry of Defense and the cadet corps signed a new agreement which would improve mutual cooperation and is meant to promote the Navy and the Defense Ministry.
+On February 26, 2003, the Belgian Ministry of Defense and the cadet corps signed a new agreement that would improve cooperation and is meant to promote the Navy and the Defense Ministry.